-- Butter two 8 inch cake pans and set side.
+Butter two 8 inch cake pans and set aside.

-- In a medium bowl mix dry ingredients: flour, sugar, baking powder and salt.
+In a medium bowl mix dry ingredients: flour, baking powder, and salt.

-- In the large bowl of an electric mixer, whisk softened butter on medium speed for 1-2 minutes.
+In the large bowl of an electric mixer, whisk softened butter and sugar on medium speed for 1-2 minutes.

-- Add dry ingredients and combine with butter for 30-40 seconds.
+Add dry ingredients and combine them with butter for 30-40 seconds.

-- Add heavy cream, oil, vanilla extract and eggs one at a time, mix on medium-high for one minute.
+Add milk, oil, vanilla extract, and eggs one at a time, mix on medium-high for one minute.

-- Add mango juice to a medium sauce pan and sprinkle the gelatin over it.
+Add mango juice to a medium saucepan and sprinkle the gelatin over it.
 Let it sit for 1-2 minutes.
 Turn the stove on, and on low heat stir in the sugar into the juice and gelatin mixture.
-Cook stirring for 3-5 minutes, just until all the sugar and gelatin has dissolved.
+Cook stirring for 3-5 minutes, just until all the sugar and gelatin have dissolved.

-- Whisk the heavy whipping cream on high speed until stiff, when soft peaks have been formed, reduce the mixer speed to low and add the mango gelatin mixture to it.
+Whisk the heavy whipping cream on high speed until stiff, when soft peaks have been formed, reduce the mixer speed to low, and add the mango gelatin mixture to it.
 Whisk on low until combined.
-Make sure to scrape the walls of the bowl with a spatula, to make sure the mixture is fully combined.
+Make sure to scrape the sides of the bowl with a spatula, to make sure the mixture is fully combined.

-- Place the yellow cake into the center of a 9 inch springform pan, there will be space around it.
+Place one yellow cake layer into the center of a 9 or 10-inch springform pan, there will be space around it.
 Pour the mousse over the cake letting it fill in around the side.
-Refrigerate at least for 1 hour before adding the strawberry jelly layer.
+Refrigerate at least for 2 hours before adding the strawberry jelly layer.

-- NOTE: if you have a higher springform pan, or a cake ring, pour some of the mousse over the cake, top it with the second layer, and cover with the remaining mousse mixture.
+NOTE: if you have a higher springform pan, or a cake ring form, pour half of the mousse over the cake layer, chill, then top it with the second layer, and cover with the remaining mousse mixture.

-- Follow instructions on the box on how to prepare the jelly.
+Follow instructions on the box on how to prepare the jelly.
 Let the jelly cool to almost room temperature, I usually give the bowl an ice bath to speed up the process.
-Watch the jelly closely, and stir it often, to make sure it doesn't fully settle.
-After the ice bath, when the jelly temperature has reached almost room temperature, pour it over the mousse, top with blackberries.
+Pour it over the mousse.

-- Refrigerate for at least 4-6 hours before serving the cake.
-Remove cake from the fridge and run knife around inside rim of pan to loosen cake; remove side of pan, slice and serve.
+Refrigerate for at least 6 hours before serving the cake.
+Remove cake from the fridge and run a knife around inside rim of pan to loosen cake; remove sides of pan, slice, and serve.